orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Build up store of equivalences & patterns in some structure.
 	- [ ] Notion of some intermediate state matching a selection
 	- [ ] Causal history = coherence conditions ; ex: some input-output relation where some binary value switches, coherence in mapping 0 -> 0, 1->1, but change in selection.
+	- [ ] "Measure of how hard something is to do in parallel (or in some other structure generally)" - differentiability of [[Project - Indexing existing Abstract Models (2024-2025?)]]

 ---